manwaring/lambda-wrapper/README.md

 **Success callback helper:**

-1. (IOPipe label) `success`
+1. (Epsagon label) `success`
 1. (Info log) Success message

 **Error callback helper:**

-1. (IOPipe label) `error`
+1. (Epsagon label) `error`
-1. (IOPipe metric) Error: Error message or object
 1. (Error log) Error message or object

-# IOPipe labels and metrics
+# Epsagon labels

-If you've [configured your project to use IOPipe](https://github.com/iopipe/iopipe-js-core#configuration) by at a minimum including the access token you'll get labels and metrics assigned to each invocation.
+If you've [configured your project to use Epsagon](https://github.com/epsagon/epsagon-node) by at a minimum including the access token you'll get labels assigned to each invocation.

 ## Common labels and metrics

 For each invocation across all wrapper types you'll get the following:

-Metrics:
+Labels:

 1. Region: AWS region your Lambda is running in
 1. Revision: Git revision of the deployed Lambda code (if you set a `REVISION` environment variable for your Lambda function)
 1. Stage: Name of the stage this Lambda function is deployed with (if you set a `STAGE` environment variable for your Lambda function)

-Labels:

 1. The result of each invocation, determined by the helper callback function that was invoked (`success`, `invalid`, `errors`, etc. - see the per-wrapper details above for more information)

 [build-badge]: https://circleci.com/gh/manwaring/lambda-wrapper.svg?style=shield&circle-token=29c46c698a84144d4ea9d21552f1927c87afd68e